Aion Y: Battery and powertrain

 The Aion Y is equipped with a permanent magnet synchronous motor on the front axle, with a maximum power of 135 kW and a peak torque of 350 Nm.
 Four driving modes are available, with three steering modes and additional braking energy recovery modes.

 Interior

 The Aion Y features a minimalist interior with a large multimedia screen and digital instruments.
 The central screen has a diameter of 14.5 inches and is oriented horizontally.
-The Aion Y has 5G connectivity, can operate semi-autonomously, and is able to scan the face of its occupants and then adjust certain settings accordingly according to GAC.
+The Aion Y has 5G connectivity, and is able to scan the face of its occupants and then adjust certain settings accordingly according to GAC.

 The intelligent equipment of Aion Y, ADiGO 2.0 driver assistance system integrates 5 safe driving assistance functions, including front collision warning (FCW), active brake assist system (AEB), lane departure warning (LDW), lane keeping assist (LKA), driver status monitoring (DMS) and 7 automatic driving assistance functions, including adaptive cruise (ACC), intelligent high beam (IHBC), intelligent speed limit adaptive cruise (iACC), traffic sign recognition (TSR), Traffic jam assist (TJA), remote parking and integrated cruise (ICA).